-Pasadena is a rough place to get a DUI.
-Like many other parts of California, Pasadena has cracked down on drunk driving—and the penalties are stiffer than ever.
+Pasadena has cracked down on drunk driving, and the penalties are stiffer than ever.
 Any DUI conviction, even a first offense, will result in jail time, a lost driver’s license, and heavy fines.
-The price tag for a single DUI in Pasadena can easily add up to thousands, or even tens of thousands of dollars.
+The price tag for a single DUI in Pasadena can easily add up to thousands or even tens of thousands of dollars.

 How Bad Is a DUI?

 The penalties for DUI are determined by the California Vehicle Code.
-This code classifies DUI’s according to first offense, second offense, and third offense or more.
-The more DUI’s you have, the worse the consequences are—but even for a first time offender, they are serious.
+This code classifies DUIs according to a first offense, second offense, and third offense or more.
+The more DUIs you have, the worse the consequences are—but even for a first-time offender, they are serious.

 Some of the minimum penalties include:

-- Fines and expenses.
-A first time DUI will cost at least $1,800.
-This includes the minimum fine ($390) plus court assessments.
-It can easily cost more.
+- Fines and expenses: A first-time DUI will cost at least $1,800.
 In addition, you may have to pay the cost of having your vehicle impounded, the cost of DUI school, and increased car insurance rates.

-- Jail time.
-For a first DUI conviction you will spend a minimum of 2 days in jail.
-However, the judge can easily hand out up to six months’ jail time instead.
-Keeping jail time to a minimum is one of the biggest reasons to hire a DUI lawyer.
-If you’ve had multiple DUI’s, you could easily get up to a year in jail or 16 months in state prison.
+- Jail time: A first DUI conviction requires a minimum of 2 days in jail, but the judge can easily hand out up to six months of jail time instead.
+If you’ve had multiple DUIs, you could get up to a year in jail or 16 months in state prison.

-- DUI school.
-You will be ordered to take some kind of rehabilitation course.
-This could be a three month DUI school, which will cost you $500.
-Or, for repeat offenders, it could mean a 30-month treatment program that costs $1,800.
+- DUI school: You will be ordered to take a rehabilitation course, which could be a three-month DUI school, which will cost you $500.
+Repeat offenders can face a 30-month treatment program that costs $1,800.

-- Lost license.
-All DUI’s carry mandatory license suspension as a penalty.
-In fact, the first suspension begins even before you have been given your time in court.
-However, the length of the suspension varies widely, and you may qualify for restricted driving privileges to get to work.
-This is another reason a DUI lawyer can be invaluable.
+- Lost license: All DUIs carry mandatory license suspension as a penalty.
+The length of the suspension varies widely, and you may qualify for restricted driving privileges to get to work.

 What Happens When You Get a DUI

 You may have felt a sense of relief when you were released from jail.
-What you might not realize is that from that moment, deadlines for your legal defense are already looming.
+You might not realize that from that moment, deadlines for your legal defense are already looming.
 Several events will happen very quickly after your arrest:

 Beating a DUI

-- Legal procedure.
-Law enforcement isn’t allowed to pull someone over for no reason.
-They have to follow set procedures from the moment they turn the siren on until the booking is finished.
-If procedure was violated, your rights may have been violated as well, and this could be used to fight the DUI charge.
+- Legal procedure: Law enforcement officers are not allowed to pull someone over for no reason.
+They have to follow set procedures from the moment they turn the siren on until the booking is finished, and if the procedure was violated, your rights may have been violated as well.

-- Testing errors.
-Humans aren’t perfect, and neither are machines.
-A DUI lawyer will request the entire testing history of the breath machine used in your case, or documentation on the lab that did the blood test.
-If there are errors or the data is skewed, the evidence may be no good.
+- Testing errors: Testing machines can malfunction and humans can make mistakes during testing.
+A DUI lawyer will request the entire testing history of the breath machine used in your case or documentation on the lab that did the blood test.

-- Biology.
-Did you know that people with acid reflux or diabetes could test over 0.08% on a breath test even when they’re sober?
-The same goes for those who eat a low carb diet, and anyone who has used breath spray or mouthwash shortly before their test.
-If any of these was a factor in your case, your lawyer knows how to turn it into a strong defense.
+- Biology: Did you know that people with acid reflux or diabetes could test over 0.08% on a breath test even when they are sober?
+The same goes for those who eat a low-carb diet and anyone who has used breath spray or mouthwash shortly before their test.

-- Inconsistencies and mistakes.
-Sometimes the police assume someone is drunk when they’re not.
-This can be revealed by inconsistencies in their arrest reports and sworn testimony.
-Discrediting the arresting officer is a very powerful defense.
+- Inconsistencies and mistakes: Sometimes, the police assume someone is drunk when they are not.
+These mistakes can be revealed by inconsistencies in their arrest reports and sworn testimony.

 Finding the Right Pasadena DUI Attorney

-Not every attorney who calls himself a DUI lawyer is going to have the experience to back it up.
+Not every attorney who calls themself a DUI lawyer will have the experience to back it up.
 Our website exists to pre-screen the best, most experienced DUI attorneys and connect them with people like you.
-We focus on attorneys who devote their entire practice to DUI, have special DUI defense training, have a history of serving their clients well, and offer a FREE consultation.
+We focus on attorneys who devote their entire practice to DUI, have special DUI defense training, have a history of serving their clients well, and offer a free consultation.